So We Do Not Forget, So We Do Not Fade

 Antique Ankara

+They say Ankara was founded by the Phrygians at the end of the 2nd millennium BCE.
+According to one myth, King Midas discovered an anchor, which he dedicated to the Temple of Zeus, and from which the city derived its name.
 Ankara has a tender spot in my heart.
-Having lived in Turkey’s capital in my elementary school days way back in the late 70s, I have been back every year for the last ten years to meet my childhood friend for a long weekend in August.
-We reminisce about the good old times, laugh a lot, gossip a little, shop some and make sure to observe our ritual of spending at least half a day “re-exploring” the winding lanes of Ankara Citadel.
-It is our ceremonial procession to commemorate “the” annual reunion.
-We try to invade as many … Continue reading Antique Ankara
+Having lived in Turkey’s capital in my elementary school days way back in the late 70s, and then migrated at the beginning of the 1980s, I have been back every year for the last ten years to meet my childhood friend for a long weekend in August.
+We reminisce about the … Continue reading Antique Ankara

 Fazıl Say’s Mesopotamia Symphony is beyond words